 Be a bookworm

 The final 15 minutes of my morning routine involves reading.
-I have typically two books going, one nonfiction and business related, and the other entertaining fiction.
+I typically have two books going always, one nonfiction and business related, and the other entertaining fiction.

 Get enough Zzz’s